I like to write and I like to code and sometimes I write about coding.

 Check out My Projects for more

-Writing is a way of clarifying my thinking and putting my curiosity on steroids.
-I spent a year and a half traveling in Asia and South America.
-This is where I went, what I saw and how it felt, raw and unfiltered:
+Writing is a way of putting my curiosity on steroids while traveling.
+This is what I see and how it feels, raw and unfiltered:

 After spending three months in the wonderful landscapes of Patagonia spending a paltry average of $30 a day, I decided to write a book about how I made this a reality, in hopes that I would open up such an adventure to other like-minded travelers.
 Patagonia On A Budget is available to purchase on Amazon.